Crazy (Gnarls Barkley song): Music videos

 There are two different music videos for this song.

 Going along with the psychiatric theme of the song, Gnarls Barkley's music video for "Crazy" is done in the style of the Rorschach test.
 Animated, mirrored inkblots morph one into another, while taking on ambiguous shapes.
 Both Cee-Lo and Danger Mouse appear in the shapes, as do the duo's gunshot/heart logo, "Satan", a cranium and various animals, including centipedes, birds, bats, spiders, and insects.

 The music video for "Crazy" was directed by Robert Hales, who had previously directed music videos for Jet, Nine Inch Nails and Richard Ashcroft, among others.
 The inkblot illustrations were produced by motion design studio Blind, Inc., led by creative director and animation director, Vanessa Marzaroli.

 The video was nominated for three 2006 MTV Video Music Awards: Best Group Video, Best Direction, and Best Editing, and won the latter two.
 It was also nominated for a 2006 MTV Europe Music Award for Best Video, but lost to "We Are Your Friends" by Justice vs. Simian.

 Before the final music video was finished, the band's UK label released a different video to media outlets such as the BBC.
 This early promo, directed by Mina Song, is also completely animated and features several symbols from many cultures and religions that appear in a disjointed harmony to the lyrics.
 Lyrics of the song, and again the band's gunshot/heart logo also appear prominently.
 The video also includes elements of the single's cover art.

 Use in media

 "Crazy" was used in several films and TV shows including Kick-Ass, I Think I Love My Wife, Religulous, The Big Short, Cold Case, How to Rock, Grey's Anatomy, Medium, Boyhood, and It's Always Sunny in Philadelphia.
 A slower remix of the song was used in the trailer for the 2014 film Birdman while the original version was used for the film's TV spots.
-The song was also featured in the indie horror game Donald: The Return.

-It is featured, among many pop covers, in the 2018 musical Moulin Rouge, the theatrical version of Baz Luhrmann's 2001 film of the same name.

-Starting in the summer of 2020, the song went viral on TikTok as part of the “Who Do You Think You Are?” challenge, appearing on many videos.

-Since 2007, The Kidd Kraddick Morning Show has used the song as the basis for their call-in segment "Does That Make Me Crazy?!" where listeners announce odd things they do and the hosts of the show vote to declare them crazy, or not.